-- Official transcript from graduating high school with college prepatory coursework.
+- Official high school transcript verifying graduation and college preparatory coursework.
+Applicants with less than 24 hours of college credit must have a minimum high school GPA of 2.5.
 Applicants with a GED must submit 24 semester hours of college credit with at least nine semester hours in math and science. - Official transcripts from all post-secondary institutions attended with a combined cumulative GPA of at least a 2.5. - Official SAT or ACT test score report with a minimum 900 (SAT) or 19 (ACT).
 Copies of official score reports and scores reported on an official transcript will be accepted.
-For the SAT, we consider only the critical reading and math scores in calculating the minimum requirements
+For the SAT, we consider only the critical reading and math scores in calculating the minimum requirement